Back to Overview Brochures

 Metabolic Imaging by FLIM of NADH

-Record multi-exponential decay parameters of unbound and bound NADH.
+Resolve unbound and bound NADH fractions by double-exponential analysis and MLE fit [3].
 Component lifetimes and component amplitudes bear information on the metabolic state of cells and tissues [2].
+Please see below.
+SPCImage NG data analysis resolves even differences in the component lifetimes and the amplitude ratio between different mitochondria.

 Metabolic FLIM of NADH and FAD by Laser Multiplexing - Increased Reliability of Tumor Detection

 Record Metabolic FLIM by excitation-wavelength multiplexing and simultaneous imaging of NADH and FAD.
 Benefit from perfect separation of NADH and FAD.
-Discriminate tumor cells from good cells via the amplitudes of decay components [12, 13].
-Below: Human bladder cells, amplitude image, tumor cells marked.
+Discriminate tumor cells from good cells quantitatively via the amplitudes of the decay components [14, 15].
+Below: Human bladder cells, amplitude images, tumor cells marked.

 FMN in Cells